 Maids are often in a client’s residence, cleaning in their personal space.
 If a maid were to damage the inside of a home, then your company may be on the hook for paying whatever was broken.
 If the case against you goes to court and you need to pay an attorney, those fees can really add up, especially with most defense attorneys charging between $150-$500 per hour.
 This could be an astronomical fee for a small, family maid business.

-By purchasing maid insurance, you give your business a fighting chance against big lawsuits.
+, you give your business a fighting chance against big lawsuits.

 Window Cleaning Insurance